realeyes-media/tshark-rpi3/README.md

 # tshark-rpi3
-TShark (Wireshark CLI) dokcer container for running on a Raspberry Pi 3 host
+TShark (Wireshark CLI) docker container for running on a Raspberry Pi 3 host